LinioPay/idle/README.md

 $job = $jobFactory->createJob($jobData['identifier'] ?? '', $jobData['parameters'] ?? []);
 ```

 In this case the payload contains an `identifier` of 'simple', this will result in the factory creating a `SimpleJob`.
-The `SimpleJob` validation expects a `worker_identifier` as its only required parameter.
+The `SimpleJob` validation expects a `simple_identifier` as its only required parameter.
 If one is not provided -or an unsupported worker identifier- it will return a FailedJob containing the details.
-Since our payload contains a valid `worker_identifier`, a `SimpleJob` will be created in this example.
+Since our payload contains a valid `simple_identifier`, a `SimpleJob` will be created in this example.

 Processing and retrieving job details is the same as for any other job type.
 At this point all that is left is to process the job.
 When a `SimpleJob` is initiated through a call to `process`, it calls the appropriate worker's `work` method.